AshIgnii/donttap-with-opencv/README.md

 this is my first project with python and opencv, don't expect much

-i only tested it in frenzy mode
+only works in frenzy mode
 # How to use:
 1-install opencv-python, pyautogui and mss